lclevy/canon_cr3/readme.md

 ## Introduction ##

-The Canon CR3 format is mainly based on the ISO Base Media File Format (ISO/IEC 14496-12), with custom tags.
+The Canon CR3 format is mainly based on the ISO Base Media File Format (ISO/IEC 14496-12), with custom tags, and the new 'crx' codec.
 Some tags contains TIFF structures (like IFDs, Makernotes...)

-Phil Harvey, the author of ExifTool, already identified some custom tags: [Canon CR3 tags](http://https://sno.phy.queensu.ca/~phil/exiftool/TagNames/Canon.html#uuid "Canon CR3 tags")
+Phil Harvey, the author of ExifTool, already identified some custom TIFF tags: [Canon CR3 tags](http://https://sno.phy.queensu.ca/~phil/exiftool/TagNames/Canon.html#uuid "Canon CR3 tags")

 Canon Raw v2 is described here: http://lclevy.free.fr/cr2/ and Canon CRW here: https://sno.phy.queensu.ca/~phil/exiftool/canon_raw.html

-Pictures compressed with lossless 'raw' and lossy 'craw' are stored in CR3 format.
+The CR3 file format and its new crx codec support both lossless 'raw' and lossy 'craw' compressions.
 CR2, the TIFF based format is not used by the M50, even with lossless 'raw' compression.

-#### About C-RAW codec
+#### About C-RAW compression

 "Supports the next-generation CR3 RAW format and the new C-RAW compression format.
 The C – RAW format is 40% smaller in file size than conventional RAW, and it corresponds to in – camera RAW development and digital lens optimizer"